revisit-studies/study/typedocReadMe.md

 # Reference Documentation

 ## General reVISit

 - [GlobalConfig](interfaces/GlobalConfig.md) — The GlobalConfig is used to generate the list of available studies in the UI.

 ## Data Formats

-- [ParticipantData](interfaces/ParticipantData.md) – The ParticipantData is a JSON object that contains all of the data for all of the participants in your study.
+- [ParticipantData](interfaces/ParticipantData.md) – The ParticipantData is a JSON object that includes data for a participant in your study.
+This is how the data is stored in the database and how it will download with the JSON downloader.
 - [StoredAnswer](interfaces/StoredAnswer.md) - The StoredAnswer object is a data structure describing the participants interaction with an individual component.
 It is used by ParticipantData to store individual answers.

 ## reVISit Spec

 - [StudyConfig](interfaces/StudyConfig.md) – The StudyConfig interface is used to define the properties of a study configuration.
 This is a JSON object with four main components: the StudyMetadata, the UIConfig, the Components, and the Sequence.
 - [StudyMetadata](interfaces/StudyMetadata.md) – A top-level property of the `StudyConfig`.
 The study metadata defines elements such as the study title, authors, and description.
 - [UIConfig](interfaces/UIConfig.md) – A top-level property of the `StudyConfig`, defining the appearance of the study.